-An opioid is a class of drugs that include both prescription medications and illegal substances that are used to relieve pain.
-Opioids work by binding to specific receptors in the brain and spinal cord, known as opioid receptors, which are part of the body's natural pain control system.
-This binding reduces the perception of pain and can also produce feelings of euphoria.
+An opioid is a class of drugs that includes both prescription medications and illegal substances used to relieve pain.
+They work by binding to receptors in the brain and spinal cord, which reduces pain and can produce feelings of euphoria.
 Both prescription and illegal opioids can be highly addictive.

-Opioids can be naturally derived from the opium poppy (such as morphine and codeine), synthetically created (such as fentanyl and methadone), or semi-synthetically altered (such as oxycodone and hydrocodone).
+Opioids may be naturally derived from the opium poppy (such as morphine and codeine), synthetically created (such as fentanyl and methadone), or semi-synthetically altered (such as oxycodone and hydrocodone).

 Opioids are highly effective for managing severe pain but have a high potential for misuse, dependence, and addiction.
 Overuse or misuse of opioids can lead to overdose.